kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 !

 ---
-# Automation on Windows Server 2022
+# Automation on Windows Server 2022 (Windows 10 Patching)

 * **Running Windows patching on Server 2022**
   -> Imported the Automation Script from the Library.